Cultural scene reacts to Germany's elections | DW | 28.09.2021

 The Cultural Council director expects the new government to improve this.
 "For this, social legislation must be changed.
 A form of unemployment insurance for freelance artists must be created, for example.
 That would be a big change.
 And every day counts in this case!"
 Olaf Zimmermann therefore hopes that the coalition negotiations progress quickly and are completed before the Christmas holidays at the latest.
 "The parties will have to hurry, because the population in Germany is restless.
 Everyone knows that a lot needs to be done."

-Joachim Helfer, member of the advisory board of the German PEN Center, rather believes it will take a long time for the government to form its coalition: "It's realistic to expect that Ms. Merkel will hold the chancellor's Christmas speech and that [coalition negotiations] will drag on for a while," says the author, who not only worked as a polling clerk on Sunday, but also contributed to an essay in 2017 which reflected the political hopes of various German intellectuals.
+Joachim Helfer, member of the advisory board of the German PEN Center, on the other hand, believes it will take a long time for the government to form its coalition.
+"It's realistic to expect that Ms. Merkel will hold the chancellor's Christmas speech and that [coalition negotiations] will drag on for a while," says the author, who not only worked as a polling clerk on Sunday but also contributed to a 2017 essay that reflected the political hopes of various German intellectuals.

 For Nura, a German rapper of Saudi-Arabian and Eritrean descent, the future government should demonstrate a stronger commitment to developing diversity in German literature, which is "to this day unusually white, and unusually educated upper middle-class."